 - were not sentenced to prison or had your prison sentence suspended; or

-- served your maximum prison sentence; or were discharged from parole; or
+- served your maximum prison sentence; or

-- were pardoned; or
+- were pardoned.

 3. Voters who are in jail for a misdemeanor or are awaiting trial: